Personalised number plates in the UK - a brief history

 As part of this new legislation it was decreed that each motor vehicle would need its own identity.
 Consequently, all vehicles registered in the UK must have unique registration numbers and so number plates were born.

-Each of the private plate formats mentioned on this site relates to a style of registration issued in the UK during a particular period.
+Each of the private plate formats mentioned on this site relates to a style of registration issued in the UK during a particular time period.